Christina

 Steinbrecher-Pfandt

-Serial entrepreneur,
+Serial entrepreneur

-and CEO, with more than
+with more than 15 years’

-building art marketplaces
+marketplaces

 Christina